BECOMING A CLINICAL PHARMACOLOGIST

 The clinical pharmacologists has an imporant role in ensuring rational use of drugs, in translating pharmacological concepts from the bench to the clinic, in clinical drug development, and in teaching the discipline to medical students.
 In The Netherlands, the training programme for clinical pharmacology takes 1-2 years and encompasses items such as rational pharmacotherapy, pharmacokinetics and -dynamics, therapeutic drug monitoring, pharmacogenomics and genotyping, individualized drug therapy, drug toxicology, teaching, clinical pharmacological research, and training in Good Clinical Practice.

-Main tasks as a clinical pharmacologist trainee at the VUmc are:
+Main tasks as a clinical pharmacologist trainee at AmsterdamUMC are:

 - Participating in the pharmacotherapy team;